ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 enough information about the platform to allow a Relying Party to make judicious decisions about the platform, such as those carried out during audit reviews.

-Presenter
+Presenter:
 : Role that facilitates communication between the Attester and the Verifier.
 The Presenter initiates the operation of generating evidence at the Attester and passes the generated evidence to the Verifier.
 In the case of HSMs, the Presenter is responsible of selecting the claims that are part of the generated evidence.

 Trust Anchor:
 : As defined in {{RFC6024}} and {{RFC9019}}, a Trust Anchor